tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 # Create Vector Datasets

-This notebook contains general instructions for the creation of the vector data sets required by ScrollStats.
+This doc contains general instructions for the creation of the vector data sets required by ScrollStats.

-An example dataset of a bend from the Lower Brazos River, Texas, is included in this notebook to provide a visual aid to the user when creating datasets for their own bend.
+An example dataset of a bend from the Lower Brazos River, Texas, is included in this doc to provide a visual aid to the user when creating datasets for their own bend.

 Some datasets need to be manually created while others are programmatically generated from the manually created datasets.